-Testing for HBV involves taking a blood sample.
+Testing for Hepatitis B (HBV) involves taking a blood sample.
 When sent to a laboratory, three specific components are determined to be present or absent.
 Since HBV may not show up in blood results in newly-infected individuals, usually your doctor may want to perform another test in three to six months to check for those same three components.

-If it established that you have been infected with HBV, other tests will be taken to determine if you are able to spread the disease to others, how much of the virus is in your blood, and to determine if any damage has been done to your liver by the virus.
-These tests are also blood tests.
+If it is established that you have been infected with HBV, other tests will be taken to determine if you can spread the disease to others, how much of the virus is in your blood and to determine if any damage has been done to your liver by the virus through additional blood tests.